tiiuae/ghaf/docs/src/ref_impl/linux_router.md

 -->
 # How to use a Linux laptop or computer as a router for Ghaf.

-Because Ghaf’s Wifi is reserved by NetVM an additional network is neded for a debugging setup.
+Because Ghaf’s Wifi is reserved by NetVM an additional network is needed for a debugging setup.
 A Linux computer can be used to provide internet accces to Ghaf.
 The Linux computer, for instance a laptop with a mainstream Linux distro can act as a router.